storj/docs/app/dcs/third-party-tools/filezilla/filezilla-pro/page.md

 - A 1GB upload will result in 1GB of data being uploaded to storage nodes across the network, based on S3 standard

 There are benefits to each method of integration.
-To provide users with the best value as they look to make the most out of their Storj and FileZillaPro integration, we’ve put together dedicated sections on integrating Storj DCS with FileZillaPro via native uplink as well as through Gateway MT.
+To provide users with the best value as they look to make the most out of their Storj and FileZillaPro integration, we’ve put together dedicated sections on integrating Storj with FileZillaPro via native uplink as well as through Gateway MT.

 ### Storj + FileZilla Pro Via Native Uplink